Saucymoo/astrology-api/replit.md

 ## Overview

-This is a Python FastAPI backend service that generates personalized astrology charts based on user birth information.
-The API accepts birth details (name, date, time, location) and returns comprehensive astrological data using the Whole Sign house system specifically.
-The main endpoint `/generate-chart` returns all required astrological points: Sun, Rising, Moon, Venus, Mercury, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, Chiron, North Node, South Node, Midheaven, Descendant, and Imum Coeli.
+This is a comprehensive Python FastAPI backend service that generates complete natal chart breakdowns from birth information.
+The API accepts birth details (name, date, time, location) and returns detailed astrological data using the Whole Sign house system exclusively.
+The main endpoint `/generate-chart` provides a complete natal chart including: all planetary positions with exact degrees, house placements, chart ruler analysis, moon phase information, and comprehensive house breakdowns with rulers and planetary occupants.

 ## Recent Changes

-**July 26, 2025**:
+**August 3, 2025**:
-- ✓ Complete API implementation with all 17 astrological points
+- ✓ Enhanced API with complete natal chart breakdown
+- ✓ Each planet shows sign, exact degree format, and house (1-12)
+- ✓ Ascendant with exact degree positioning
-- ✓ North Node and South Node added to planetary coverage
+- ✓ Midheaven (MC) sign and precise degree
-- ✓ All chart angles implemented (Midheaven, Descendant, Imum Coeli)
-- ✓ Whole Sign house system confirmed and tested
+- ✓ House placements using Whole Sign logic with planet distribution
+- ✓ Chart ruler identification based on Rising sign
-- ✓ API tested and verified working at https://workspace.miamitchell1974.repl.co/generate-chart
+- ✓ Moon phase calculation and void-of-course status
+- ✓ House rulers for each planetary placement
-- ✓ Ready for production deployment and GPT integration
+- ✓ Complete house breakdown showing rulers and occupying planets
+- ✓ All 17 astrological points with enhanced formatting

 ## User Preferences